This article was originally published on CIO.com.

 Simplify Compliance using Technology: Can’t see into your devices?
 Consider Mobile Device Management software, or Unified Endpoint Management tools to insert more control over mobile devices and their applications.
 These technologies make it easier to manage policies, security and other aspects of both corporate-owned and employee-used mobile devices of all types.
 Businesses use this software to authorize and issue devices, track their use, monitor communications, enforce security policies, secure lost or stolen devices, and ensure compliance.
 In the case of BYOD, they also help partition personal applications from corporate ones.

-Question Your Operating System: Whether you’re moving from a BYOD approach to a corporate-owned approach or tightening your existing policy, question whether standardizing your mobile device operational platforms will help ease the burdens of compliance.
+Question Your Approach: Whether you’re moving from a BYOD approach to a corporate-owned approach or tightening your existing policy, question whether standardizing your mobile device operational platforms will help ease the burdens of compliance.
 In response to the recent SEC news, for example, some financial firms are moving all mobile phones to one platform and one provider.

 Consistency is Key: Compliance often slips through the cracks at key junctures in the mobile device lifecycle.
 This is particularly the case as employees enter and exit the firm or when newly purchased devices are set up or activated for service.
 As such, the key to consistent compliance is a disciplined approach across the full device lifecycle.